queeniewilliams/budgetApp/README.md

 - Get an overview of incomes and expenses: All transactions of the user are accumulated to the daily, weekly and monthly total sum and visualized as a histogram.
 The user then gets a better understanding of the weekly, monthly and yearly fluctuation of incomes and expenses.
   ***

-_User Stories illustrated with a flow chart_
+_User Stories illustrated with Wireframe_

 ![](https://i.ibb.co/s20R6BH/Blank-diagram.png>)